Spousal Support Lawyer in Dutchess County

 When it comes to spousal support, consulting a legal professional will be a critical step in obtaining a fair spousal support order.
 If the court steps in and orders spousal support to be paid, the court order could pose a significant financial burden on a payor, especially if the payor was expecting a different outcome.
 Having represented many men and women throughout Dutchess County, Beacon, and other areas in New York, we know how to protect your rights and seek a fair resolution.

-Call our office today to speak with our proficient spousal support lawyers or schedule a consultation to learn more about your legal options at this time.
+Contact our office by calling (845) 605-4330 today to speak with our proficient spousal support lawyers or schedule a consultation to learn more about your legal options at this time.

 CLIENT TESTIMONIALS